kitstokes/digi-proc/content/1-processing.md

 **Step 7:** Wait for Acrobat to complete the command.
 If working with a multi-page document, you will know it is finished when it ends back at the first page.

-**Step 8:** Save the document as a PDF following the naming rules established in the [File Naming] section.
+**Step 8:** Save the document as a PDF following the naming rules established in the [Scanning](https://kitstokes.github.io/digi-proc/content/0-scanning.html) section.

 {:#ocr}
 ## Text Recognition with Adobe Acrobat Pro DC OCR

 Optical Character Recognition (OCR) is a technology that recognizes text in documents and images to make them machine readable.
-Using Adobe Acrobat Pro DC, you can extract text through OCR on a single or multiple documents with just a few clicks.
+Using Adobe Acrobat Pro DC, you can extract text through OCR on single or multiple documents with just a few clicks.

 ### OCR on a Single Document